TL;DR

 What is the maximum deposit I can take in London?

-5 weeks’ rent for annual rent below £50,000; 6 weeks’ rent for £50,000 and above.
-The Tenant Fees Act 2019 cap is unchanged by the Renters’ Rights Act 2025.
-Any amount above the cap must be returned to the tenant on demand.
+Five weeks’ rent where annual rent is below £50,000, and six weeks’ at £50,000 or above.
+The Renters’ Rights Act 2025 left the Tenant Fees Act 2019 cap unchanged.
+Anything taken above the cap has to be returned to the tenant on demand.

 How long do I have to protect the deposit?